Erin Burner finishes career as program's all-time home run leader.

 Amy Kvilhaug was named the eighth head coach in St. John's softball history in July of 2006.
-In her time at the helm of the Red Storm program, she has led the Johnnies to new program heights in the always-competitive BIG EAST Conference and has established a trend of growing success during her tenure.
+Kvilhaug is entering her 12th season as the head coach of the Red Storm.
+In her 11 seasons at the helm of the Red Storm program, she has led the Johnnies to new program heights in the always-competitive BIG EAST Conference with the program's first conference title in 2015 and has established a trend of growing success during her tenure.

 Kvilhaug got to see two of her young stars step up in 2013 as freshman Tori Free and Jackie Reed were named Third-Team All-Conference selections, marking the 11th player to receive All-Conference honors since Kvilhaug took over in 2006.
 Senior Chrissy Montez also rounded out her stellar four-year career under Kvilhaug after being named to the NFCA Division I All-Great Lakes Region Team.